 As a graduate of Illinois Tech’s Ph.D. in Technology and Humanities program, you will be prepared for careers in research and teaching at the postsecondary level, as well as alt-ac careers in university research and teaching, and advanced research and development positions in the private and government sectors.

-Apply: To get started on your application, visit the admissions website.
+Apply: To get started on your application, visit the Office of Graduate Admissions website.
+Applications for Fall 2018 admission are due on January 31, 2018.